Our Lady of Grace Church: An Architectural Treasure

 Eastcombe House - The second mansion built c.1810, demolished 1904

-Highcombe House - Built c.1825, surviving today as presbytery (Heritage at Risk 2025)
+Highcombe House - Built c.1825, surviving today as Grade II listed building

 Littlecombe - Home to Lady Charlotte Wilson (1876-1895), incorporated into Our Lady of Grace School in 1937.
 Lady Charlotte (née Wade), widow of Sir John Maryon Wilson, 9th Baronet of Charlton House, maintained a household of nine servants in this smaller residence.